wozniakpawel/tastytrade-dashboard/README.md

 # TastyTrade Analytics Dashboard

 Track and analyze your trading performance with this simple dashboard.
 Simply upload your TastyTrade YTD CSV file to see your trading stats, P&L charts, and performance metrics.
-And worry not about privacy - all data is process locally in your browser.
+And worry not about privacy - all data is processed locally in your browser.

 <img src="./dashboard-showcase.png" width="384" height="484">